How To Unblur a Photo or Image

 For those cameras without that kind of feature, you basically have to zoom in and out on the picture with your digital zoom and move the camera around until the software figures out what the actual subject is and refocuses itself.

-Motion blur is a big problem for action shots, and of course, action shots are also shots that there’s just no way to get a reshoot on. (“Could the teams go back out on the ice and get where they were before that amazing game-winning shot?
-No?
-OK then.”)
+Motion blur is a big problem, especially for action shots.
+Most motion shots are candid, and are really hard to recapture.
 This problem is highlighted when the action is taking place indoors, as the lighting is often not good enough to allow a high enough shutter speed to capture all the action.

 On a smartphone, you don’t have a lot of options other than to set your camera software to “sports mode” or something similar, and to try to get the scene as well-lit as possible, possibly by turning on the flash.